Representation Unlearning: Forgetting through Information Compression: Experiments

 \subsection{Hyperparameter Sensitivity Analysis}

 This section analyzes the sensitivity of our framework to the regularization strength $\beta$ and architectural complexity (hidden layers).
 We evaluate these effects using Test Cross-Entropy (CE) relative to the retrain baseline, as it captures global distributional fidelity.
-Additional metrics and accuracy breakdowns are provided in Appendix \ref{app:ablation}.
+For an explicit joint analysis of privacy-utility trade-offs, we strongly direct readers to Appendix \ref{app:ablation}.

 \paragraph{Impact of \(\beta\)} We observe a consistent optimal performance around \(\beta = 10^{-3}\).
 However, the \textbf{Standard Setting} is notably more sensitive to deviations from this value than the \textbf{Zero-Shot Setting}.
 In the standard scenario, excessive regularization leads to a sharp decline in distributional fidelity.
 In contrast, the zero-shot variant exhibits a more gradual degradation in utility, indicating a higher tolerance to manifold distortion when the model is decoupled from retain-data constraints.